Kompally: Geography and Travel

 Kompally is located adjacent to the National Highway 44 (NH 44), which is the longest national highway in India and connects Srinagar to Kanyakumari.
 Therefore, it is very well connected to Nizamabad, Kurnool, Bangalore and Kanyakumari in South India, as well as Delhi, Nagpur, Srinagar and other places up north.

 Kompally is located 10 kilometers (km) from Paradise Junction in Secunderabad.
 The Secunderabad Junction railway station is 15 kilometer away by road.
 To travel to the Rajiv Gandhi International Airport, residents either take the Outer Ring Road (80 km taking about 1.25 hours), which is 3 km away at Kandakoya, or travel through the city (50 km in about 1.5 hours).

 Kompally is currently not accessibly by city's metro system.
 This is a major disadvantage for locals.

 Places and Attractions

-Places of interest include the cinema hall Asian Cineplanet Multiplex, Raichandani Mall, Sim and Sam's Party and Playtown, Dhola-ri-Dhani, etc. The famous Basara Saraswathi temple is a four-and-a-half hour drive from here.
+Places of interest include the cinema hall Asian Cineplanet Multiplex, Raichandani Mall, etc. The famous Basara Saraswathi temple is a four-and-a-half hour drive from here.
 ISKON Medchal is just half an hour away.

 The Fox Sagar Lake is just a few minutes away in Jeedimetla.

-Zee Dhaba, Chandini Dhaba and Taj Dhaba are some of the many dhabas in Kompally.
-There are a lot of dhabas here to it being beside a national highway which is frequented by truckers.

 Several schools and hospitals are located in Kompally.